seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Enter AEMILIUS*

-Welcome, AEmilius what’s the news from Rome?
+Welcome, AEmilius what's the news from Rome?

 **AEMILIUS**
 Lord Lucius, and you princes of the Goths,
 The Roman emperor greets you all by me;
 And, for he understands you are in arms,
-He craves a parley at your father’s house,
+He craves a parley at your father's house,
 Willing you to demand your hostages,
-And they shall be immediately deliver’d.
+And they shall be immediately deliver'd.

 **First Goth**
 What says our general?